0xblackbird/cth/README.md

 # Hash Cracker
-An easy hash cracker written in python3
+A powerfull hash cracker written in python3

-# Update
+# Update [v1.2]
-- Added 5 more hash types (SHA-1, SHA-224, SHA-256, SHA-384, SHA-512)
-- Added verbose mode
+- Added alias `-L` for the `--list` flag
+- The `-t` flag is now changed to `-T`
+- Optimized the script
 - Cleaned up the code

 # Description
 A hash cracker that is written in python3!
-The cracker currently supports only a limited amount of hash types (more hash types will eventually follow!)
+The cracker currently supports only a limited amount of hash types (more hash types will eventually follow!).
+The cracking speed depends on your hardware or on the wordlist, you can choose.
 I hope you enjoy it!

 **I like to hear feedback!
 Hit me up on Twitter! [@BE1807V](https://twitter.com/be1807v)**